 The Department has close links with many other departments on campus, and its students regularly take courses in academic units such as Art History, Comparative Literature, Comparative Religion, English, History, the Jackson School of International Studies, and Women's Studies.
 The University of Washington Libraries boast one of the most extensive collections of Asian materials in the world.
 Finally, the University of Washington's location in Seattle, a major port and economic hub on the edge of the Pacific Rim, as well as the home to a significant Asian population, is another reason why the Department is an excellent place to pursue a degree in Asian languages and literature.

-The Department offers BA degrees and minors in four areas: Chinese, Japanese, Korean, and South Asian.
+The Department offers BA degrees and minors in five areas: Asian Languages and Cultures, Chinese, Japanese, Korean, and South Asian.
 In addition, we offer a minor in Vietnamese and Indonesian.
 We also offer a BA Honors program.
 For details on programs and applications procedures, see Undergraduate Programs.

 The Department offers MA and PhD degrees in four areas: Buddhist Studies, Chinese, Japanese, and South Asian.
 Our website also provides guides, policies, administrative forms, and other resources for current graduate students.
 For details on programs and applications procedures, see Graduate Programs.

 The Department currently offers teaching endorsements in Chinese and Japanese.
 Visit the Teaching Certificate Endorsements page to learn more.